 ICT (including data) and the related technologies such as email, the internet and mobile devices are an expected part of our daily working life in school.
 This Agreement is designed to ensure that all staff and volunteers (including Governors) are aware of their responsibilities when using any form of ICT.
 This applies to ICT used in school and also applies to use of school ICT systems and equipment out of school and use of personal equipment in school or in situations related to their role within the school.
 All staff and volunteers (where they are using technology in school) are expected to sign this Agreement and adhere at all times to its contents.
-Any concerns or clarification should be discussed with A Quinn (Online Safety Coordinator) or D Gee (Deputy Head teacher).
+Any concerns or clarification should be discussed with the Headteacher.
 This Acceptable Use Agreement is intended to ensure that: